Franco Baresi: International career

 At age 20, while still playing in the Italy under-21 side, Baresi was named in Italy's 22-man squad for the 1980 European Championship (along with his older brother Giuseppe) by manager Enzo Bearzot.
 The tournament was held on home soil and Italy finished fourth.
 However, unlike his brother, Franco Baresi did not play a single match in the tournament.
 Euro 1980 would be the only time the two brothers were on the Italy squad together at a major tournament.
 At age 22, Baresi was named in Italy's squad for the 1982 FIFA World Cup.
-The Azzurri won their third World Cup, defeating West Germany in the final, but Baresi, once again, was not selected to play a match throughout the tournament.
+The Azzurri won their third World Cup, defeating West Germany 3–1 in the final, but Baresi, once again, was not selected to play a match throughout the tournament.
 Baresi was also a member of the Italy squad that took part in the 1984 Olympics.
-Italy finished in fourth place after a semi-final defeat to Brazil, and losing the bronze medal match to Yugoslavia.
-Baresi scored a goal against the United States during the group stage.
+Italy finished in fourth place after a 2–1 semi-final defeat to Brazil, and after losing the bronze medal match 2–1 to Yugoslavia.

 Baresi won his first senior international cap in a 1984 UEFA Championship qualifying match against Romania in Florence, on 14 December 1982, a 0–0 draw.
 Italy, however, ultimately failed to qualify for the final tournament.

 Baresi was not included in Italy's squad for the 1986 World Cup by coach Enzo Bearzot, who saw him as being more of a midfielder than a defender (although his brother Giuseppe was selected as a defender for the World Cup, as well as Roberto Tricella).
-He returned to the team for the 1988 European Championship, playing as a sweeper, where Italy reached the semi-finals under Azeglio Vicini, becoming an undisputed first team member and playing in every match.
-He made his first appearance in a World Cup finals match in the 1990 tournament, which was held on home soil, and he played in every match as one of the starting centre-backs, as Italy finished in third-place, after being eliminated by defending champions Argentina in a penalty shootout in the semi-finals.
-Baresi helped the Italian defence to keep five consecutive clean sheets, only conceding two goals, and going unbeaten for a World Cup record of 518 minutes, until they were beaten by an Argentinian equaliser in the semi-final.
+He returned to the team for the 1988 European Championship, playing as a sweeper and becoming an undisputed first team member and playing in every match under Azeglio Vicini; Italy reached the semi-finals, losing 2–0 to the Soviet Union.
+Prior to the tournament, he scored his only international goal from a penalty in a 4–1 friendly home win against the same opponent on 20 February 1988.
+He made his first appearance in a World Cup finals match in the 1990 tournament, which was held on home soil, and he played in every match as one of the starting centre-backs, as Italy finished in third-place, defeating England 2–1 in the third-place play-off, after being eliminated by defending champions Argentina in a penalty shootout following a 1–1 draw in the semi-finals.
+Baresi helped the Italian defence to keep five consecutive clean sheets, only conceding two goals, and going unbeaten for a World Cup record of 518 minutes, until they were beaten by an Claudio Caniggia's equaliser in the semi-final against Argentina.
 His performances earned him a spot on the 1990 World Cup Team of the tournament.